The Nervous Return: 144 Hours

-Eager to breathe new life into the band, they convinced producer Joe Barresi to record their second full-length record after hearing rehearsal demos of their new songs.
-Joe fit them into his busy schedule just weeks before he began work on Tool (band)'s 10,000 Days.
+Eager to breathe new life into the band, they convinced producer Joe Barresi to record their second album after hearing rehearsal demos of their new songs.
+Joe fit them into his busy schedule just weeks before he began work on Tool's 10,000 Days.
 Days after returning from the "Resisting Arrest" tour, Joe and the band spent a few days tirelessly arranging and writing the material for 144 Hours.
-Less than a week later, the band was at Sound City Studios in Van Nuys, CA recording 144 Hours.
+Less than a week later, the band was at Sound City Studios in Van Nuys, California, recording 144 Hours.
 The early August session was a whirlwind of concentration and creativity.
 The record was recorded in six days or 144 hours.
 Joe mixed 16 songs in six more days and the result was staggering.
 The band heard, in the music, all their hard work paying off.
 With the help of Joe, the band knew they had captured something special and sincere.
 This record had the urgency of The Stooges, the sad beauty of Siouxsie and the Banshees, and the organic analog sonic execution of any great heavy rock record of the 1970s.
 The record was recorded completely on 2-inch reel to reel analog tape.
 Even the mixes never touched a computer or Pro Tools.
 They went straight from the 2-inch to 1/2 inch analog tape.
 That was how Joe worked and that is precisely why they chose him in the first place.
 They were ecstatic about the recording and could not wait to talk to Travis Barker to discuss possible release dates.